 rpm, in the Simulink-PS

-in a PS-Simulink Converter block must match the type
+PS-Simulink Converter block must match the type of physical signal

 After validating the model, the Simscape solver constructs the physical network based on the following principles: